Wex47/Orbi/readme.md

 tests/
-├── Mirrors the `app/` package structure for clear ownership and traceability ├── Follows the `test_<file_name>.py` naming convention └── Emphasizes contract testing, with selective unit and end-to-end smoke coverage
+├── Mirrors the `app/` package structure for clear ownership and traceability ├── Follows the `test_<file_name>.py` naming convention └── Emphasizes contract and unit testing and selective end-to-end smoke coverage

 ```